typelevel/Laika/docs/src/02-running-laika/03-configuration.md

 AST nodes that capture errors carry an error message, a severity and a fallback node to use if configuration would allow to proceed with rendering.

-Laika comes with two configuration options that control how these nodes are dealt with:

-* `failOnMessages` controls the minimum severity that causes a transformation to fail, the default is `Error`.
-* `renderMessages` controls the minimum severity that causes a message to be included in the rendered output, the default is `None`.

-This means, by default the presence of one or more invalid nodes in the AST of a document causes the transformation to fail, with all their message collected in the returned error type.
+By default, the presence of one or more invalid nodes in the AST of a document causes the transformation to fail, with all their messages collected in the returned error type.

 ### Visual Debugging